 How is it worked out?

 Your credit score is assessed every time you apply for a credit-related product (e.g. a mortgage, loan, credit card or even a phone contract).
 It may be different every time, and can vary significantly between providers and across different credit reference companies.
-In short, you have no universal credit score – just a credit history that lenders may interpret in different ways.
+In short, you have no universal credit score – just a credit history that lenders and ratings agencies may interpret in different ways.

 What is my credit history?

 Your credit history (stored on your credit report or file) is the record of all your previous borrowing.
 It’s a good idea to get a look at yours before applying for credit, so you can check it’s accurate.
 A mistake could lead to a rejection – and a rejection can in turn damage your credit history.
 You can request a basic credit report from any of the credit reference companies, though some charge fees (and may charge more for more detailed reports).

 What are providers looking for?